robenr/cf-libraries/README.md

 # cf-libraries

-This library contains several helper functions
+This library contains several helper libraries

 ## By Roben Rajan